spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/sales/field-communications/gitlab-highspot/index.html.md

 The Handbook is still our SSOT at GitLab.
 If you’re a content creator and wanting to document information, processes, etc., you should still use the GitLab Handbook as the place to do this.
 The added benefit is that you can then add a link to that Handbook page within Highspot and add it to the appropriate Spot/lists so that the Handbook page is more easily discoverable by the Field team.
 A great way to think of Highspot is like a search engine across the documents/resources that the Field uses often.

-**What is the difference between Highspot and EdCast?**
+**What is the difference between Highspot and Thought Industries (LevelUp)?**

-EdCast is the main hub for all training content, courses, etc. Think of Highspot like a search engine put across all of the tools and platforms we use - Google Drive, YouTube, Handbook, EdCast, etc. So, we might upload a link to a training course or a video recording that's housed in EdCast so that it's more discoverable and served up with related content within Highspot.
+Thought Industries (LevelUp) is the main hub for all training content, courses, etc. Think of Highspot like a search engine put across all of the tools and platforms we use - Google Drive, YouTube, Handbook, etc. So, we might upload a link to a training course or a video recording that's housed in another location so that it's more discoverable and served up with related content within Highspot.

 **Can teams have an area where they can post content specific to their team?**